jaredpalmer/formik/docs/api/formik.md

 [A Yup schema](https://github.com/jquense/yup) or a function that returns a Yup schema.
 This is used for validation.
 Errors are mapped by key to the inner component's `errors`.
 Its keys should match those of `values`.

+### `validationSchemaContext?: Record<string, any> | ((values.
+Values) => Record<string, any>)`

+An object or a function that gets the current field values and returns an object that is passed as a context to the validation Schema.
+It can be used to reference an external value in Yup `when` (must be prefixed with `$`) or, returning the passed values in the function form, to reach in Yup `when` outside of siblings and descendants.